aczid/ru_crypto_engineering/README.md

 Although it is unadvised, there is the option of not quantizing the timing of packed s-box application by commenting out the **QUANTIZE_TIMING** define statement to save 6 bytes.
+Zeroisation of the key in SRAM can be enabled by uncommenting the **ZERO_KEY** define statement at a cost of 2 extra bytes.

 Authors
 =======